-Small Groups – Better Together
+Small Groups – Life is Better Together

 Small Groups are an essential part of our church, as they provide a place where deeper fellowship and better support for one another can take place.

 Considering that the early church worshiped in large settings in the synagogues as well as in homes, we unite together similarly

 in order to be in deeper fellowship with God and one another.
 God has reconciled us not only to Himself but also to each other.